kevinbdsouza/kevinbdsouza.github.io/_posts/2025-04-12-rlvr-classification.md

 warmup_ratio: 0.1
 ```

-I use the following prompt template:
+and the following prompt template:
 ```
 <|begin▁of▁sentence|>You are a helpful assistant …
 System pre-amble